Elofsson/RobotOrderApp/README.md

 * Fix the structure of the CSS since the structure of it is a little bit messy.
 * Improve the form validation.
 * Fix the routing of views, since it can get messy after navigating for a while.
+* Add icons to textfields and some buttons.
+* Add a header / menu bar and a footer for most views.